alfonsobries/vue-tailwind/README.md

 **More**

-- Once we have a reasonable amount of components I'm also planning:
+- Once we have a reasonable amount of components, I'm also planning to:
   - Create some more default themes
   - Improve the documentation with better playgrounds
-  - Create a theme editor.
-(And maybe a "submit your theme" page)
+  - Create a theme editor (And maybe a "submit your theme" page)
   - Add more features to the components

 ### Changelog